Code-Institute-Submissions/sipostudent-Milestone-Project-2/README.md

 A color encyclopaedia provided by [ColorHexa](https://www.colorhexa.com/ "ColorHexa Official Site") was used to generate matching color palettes.

+A a placeholder image service provided by [Placeholder.com](https://placeholder.com/#How_To_Use_Our_Placeholders "Placeholder.com Official Site") was used to provide a list of colours for reference in the README file.

 Opacity/Transparency – property to add transparency to the background of an element

 - Navigation-bar